 FatCow offers a standard 30-day money back guarantee on all hosting plans.

-However please note that they can only refund orders made through a Credit Card, PayPal is not accepted.
+Be aware that they only refund orders made through a Credit Card, PayPal is not accepted.

 5. Eco-Friendly Web Host